Elements (miniseries)

-"Elements" is an eight-episode-long miniseries that aired as part of the American animated television series Adventure Times ninth season on Cartoon Network from April 24 to April 27, 2017.
+Adventure Time: Elements, also known simply as "Elements", is an eight-episode-long miniseries that aired as part of the American animated television series Adventure Times ninth season on Cartoon Network from April 24 to April 27, 2017.
 Adventure Time follows the adventures of Finn (voiced by Jeremy Shada), a human boy, and his best friend and adoptive brother Jake (voiced by John DiMaggio), a dog with magical powers to change shape, and grow and shrink at will.
 In this limited event series, which itself follows the events of the Islands miniseries, Finn, Jake, and BMO return home to discover that Ooo (i.e. the magical land in which they live) has been turned into a veritable dystopia thanks to extreme elemental magic.
 Finn and Jake team up with Ice King (voiced by Tom Kenny), Betty (voiced by Felicia Day), and Lumpy Space Princess (voiced by Ward) to set things straight.

 Elements is the third and final Adventure Time miniseries produced, following Stakes (2015) and Islands (2017).
 The miniseries' story was developed by head writer Kent Osborne, series showrunner Adam Muto, Jack Pendarvis, and Julia Pott; Patrick McHale also contributed to the story for the episode "Cloudy".
 Storyboard artists who worked on this miniseries include Sam Alden, Polly Guo, Seo Kim, Somvilay Xayaphone, Steve Wolfhard, Graham Falk, Hanna K. Nyström, Aleks Sennwald, Kent Osborne, and Laura Knetzger.
 Cole Sanchez and Elizabeth Ito served as the miniseries' supervising directors, and Sandra Lee served as art director.
 All eight of the miniseries' installments were watched by approximately 0.90 million viewers, making them among the season's highest-watched episodes.
 It has been generally well received by television critics.
 Elements was released on DVD in Australia on July 3, 2018.